 I am often described as practical and will give you specific skills and tools to work into your life.
 My clients often say I take an active approach and help them to stay focused.

 I am a licensed clinical psychologist specializing in women's and maternal health, marriage & couples, trauma work, depression, and anxiety.
 I received my doctorate in Clinical Psychology from Regent University.
 I completed my American Psychological Association Accredited internship and my post-doctoral year at the W.G.
 "Bill" Hefner VA Medical Center in Salisbury, NC.
 During my time at the VA I worked primarily with combat and sexual trauma.
 I am certified in Cognitive Processing Therapy and Prolonged Exposure.
-I recently completed the Level 1 course on Emotional Freedom Technique (aka “tapping”) by ACEP.
+I have completed the Level 1 & 2 courses on Emotional Freedom Technique (aka “tapping”) by ACEP, as well as completed the EMDR basic training (weekends 1 & 2).
 I have my certificate of completion for Postpartum Support International's Maternal Mental Health Training.
-I am also an adjunct professor at Yorkville University.
-I have taught the following courses: Counseling Methodologies: Cognitive and Behavioral Modalities, Crisis and Trauma in Counseling, Cultural Diversity in Counseling, and Psychopathology for Counselors.
+I am also an adjunct professor at Yorkville University for their Master's in Counseling program.
+I have taught the following courses: Counseling Methodologies: Cognitive and Behavioral Modalities, Crisis and Trauma in Counseling, Cultural Diversity in Counseling, Counseling Methodologies: Psychodynamic and Humanistic Modalities, and Psychopathology for Counselors.

 More personally, I enjoy spending time with family and friends, yoga, reading, scrapbooking, and traveling.